mrdonado/blog/_posts/2017-01-21-unit-testing-in-angular-2.markdown

 ### Problem: No provider for RequestOptions!
 Solution: import HttpModule and include it into the imports of TestBed.

-Here's an example for a LoginComponent, that loads a SessionService, requiring Http.
+Here's some code for a LoginComponent unit test, that loads a SessionService, requiring Http and all the aforementioned dependencies in a single example.

 I just want to illustrate the dependencies needed and how to bootstrap a test with them and the errors associated.
-It's no example about how to test a component (that would be subject for another post).
-In this example I just test that the component is successfully created.
+It's not an example about how to test a component (that would be subject for another post).
+What we test here is just whether the `HomeComponent` component is successfully created.

 {% highlight javascript %}